mpatc/McAfeePool/INSTALL.md

          Topic: NMCSolvedShare    Partition: 0     Leader: 3        Replicas: 3,1  Isr: 3,1
 ```

-Before you start btcpool's services, you need to stetup MySQL database and bitcoind/namecoind (if enable merged mining).
+Before you start mcafeepool's services, you need to setup a MySQL database and bitcoind + namecoind (if you're enabling merged mining).

-Init MySQL database tables.
+Initialize MySQL database tables.

 ```
 #